w3c/market-data-odrl-profile/discussions/2020-09-16/topics.md

 ## Meeting Cadence

 Would it improve our throughput to set a standing breakout session in off-weeks?
-This breakout session could be voluntary and more technical focused, leaving the larger group to tackle building out use cases in the main session.
+This breakout session could be voluntary and more technical focused, leaving the larger group to tackle building out use cases, and the ways we'll prove our ability to test those cases, in the main session.

 For example, we could move the dreaded "Creditor/Debtor" controversy to a breakout session.